symbol/symbol-docs/CONTRIBUTING.md

 ## Contributing code and documentation changes

-If you have a bugfix or new feature that you would like to contribute to Elasticsearch, please find or open an issue about it first.
+If you have a bugfix or new feature that you would like to contribute to nem2-docs, please find or open an issue about it first.
 Talk about what you would like to do.
 It may be that somebody is already working on it, or that there are particular issues that you should know about before implementing the change.